 Teams that need campaign structure before going public

-What does a capital campaign consultant do?
+What do nonprofit capital campaign consultants do?

 When should a nonprofit hire a capital campaign consultant?

-Do we need a feasibility study?
+Do we need a feasibility study before our campaign?

 Can you help our board prepare for a campaign?